Mutation of torsion pairs in triangulated categories and its geometric realization: A geometric realization of mutation of torsion pairs

-\begin{proof} The first triangle is from the AR-quiver of $\C_{A_\infty}$ straightly.
-It is a non-split triangle.
-We show the existence of the second one.
-Note that there are two non-split triangles in $\C_{A_\infty}$ which are from the AR-quiver of $\C_{A_\infty}$:
+\begin{proof} The first non-split triangle follows straightly from the Auslander-Reiten quiver of $\C_{A_\infty}$.
+Now we show the existence of the second one.
+Consider the following two non-split triangles in $\C_{A_\infty}$ from the Auslander-Reiten quiver of $\C_{A_\infty}$: